EricssonResearch/dnt/doc/getting_started/scenario2/README.md

 ```
 [streams]
-stream_uni:packet = eth, cvlan
+compound:packet = eth, cvlan
-stream_uni:match = cvlan vid=0
+compound:match = cvlan vid=0
-stream_uni:actions = prf, edit cvlan.vid=99, before eth add mpls, after mpls add dcw, writeseq dcw, replicate nni1_out nni2_out
+compound:actions = gen, edit cvlan.vid=99, before eth add mpls, after mpls add dcw, writeseq dcw, prf prf-member1 prf-member2

-nni1_out = edit mpls.label=100 mpls.bos=1, send nni1_out
+prf-member1 = edit mpls.label=100 mpls.bos=1, send nni1_out
-nni2_out = edit mpls.label=200 mpls.bos=1, send nni2_out
+prf-member2 = edit mpls.label=200 mpls.bos=1, send nni2_out

-stream_nni:packet = mpls, dcw, eth, cvlan
+members:packet = mpls, dcw, eth, cvlan
-stream_nni:match = cvlan vid=99
+members:match = cvlan vid=99
-stream_nni:actions = readseq dcw, pef nni_pipe
+members:actions = readseq dcw, pef pef-compound
-nni_pipe = del dcw, del mpls, del cvlan, send uni
+pef-compound = del dcw, del mpls, del cvlan, send uni
 ```

 For the full list of the supported R2DTWO actions, their parameters and behavior please consult with the documentation.

-Right now, the packets matching in `stream_uni` stream will be processed as described below as described in the `:actions` line:
+Right now, the packets matching in `compound` stream will be processed as described below as described in the `:actions` line:

 0. The switch receives a packet on `swp2` interface, and since its an ethernet interface, R2DTWO applies a VLAN 0 tag (named as `cvlan` in the config) on it by default
-1. The `prf` action gives a unique sequence number for each packet: `prf`
+1. The `gen` action gives a unique sequence number for each packet.
+R2DTWO smart enough to guess the action type from the object type.
 2. We change the VLAN ID to 99, so at the PEF side we can match to that regardless of the paths.
 This is an R2DTWO extra feature, normally one can define two NNI streams and match to the outer MPLS labels: `edit cvlan.vid=99`
 3. Now we have to prepare the DetNet encapsulation.
 For that we will add an MPLS header `before eth add mpls` and a DetNet control word `after mpls add dcw`.
-4. Optional, but might be useful to show: `writeseq dcw` will write the sequence number of the packet (given from `prf`) into the `dcw` header.
+4. Optional, but might be useful to show: `writeseq dcw` will write the sequence number of the packet (given from `gen`) into the `dcw` header.
 R2DTWO is smart enough to do that if we push new DetNet CW header.
 5. That was the common part of the pipeline.
-Now we perform a branching with the `replicate nni1_out nni2_out` action, and continue the execution of the pipeline differently with two copies of the packet.
+Now we perform a branching with the `prf prf-member1 prf-member2` action, and continue the execution of the pipeline differently with two copies of the packet.
 6. We set the MPLS Label field to 100 and 200 values, and sending the replica packets on `nni1_out` and `nni2_out` interfaces.
 Before the sending we also set the MPLS Bottom of Stack bit to 1, since we dont do label stacking, that is the only MPLS label we have right now.

-Now let's see the NNI part.
+Now let's see the NNI part, where we process the incoming packets from the member streams.
 The NNIs currently UDP sockets for both ingress and egress: we will check it with `tshark` later.
-Right now we only defined one NNI stream for purpose: regardless of the ingress NNI interfaces, we only match the VLAN ID 99, which is set at step 2. of the `stream_uni` action pipeline.
+Right now we only defined one NNI stream for purpose: regardless of the ingress NNI interfaces, we only match the VLAN ID 99, which is set at step 2. of the `compound` action pipeline.

 In the NNI `:packet` line we have to define the expected encapsulation, which is `mpls, dcw, eth, cvlan`.
 __Important__: as you can see, the packet header definition does not contain the underlying network's encapsulation (Ethernet, IP, UDP).
 That's because we are only interested in the traffic in the pseudowires.

-The steps in `stream_nni`:
+The steps in `members`:

 1. After the matching of VLAN ID 99 we will read the DetNet CW sequence number: `readseq dcw`.
 That is required for the PEF
 2. Now we can do the elimination with the PEF, which is performed by the `pef` action.
 Notice that `pef` is defined in the `[objects]` section, but until their names are not ambiguous we can use an object name in the action pipeline and the action type implicitly guessed by the R2DTWO.
-3. The PEF drop the replica packets and the one passing packet's processing continues on the `nni_pipe` action pipeline.
+3. The PEF drop the replica packets and the one passing packet's processing continues on the `pef-compound` action pipeline.
 4. Now we decapsulate the headers until the Layer2 payload, as received by the UNI, since the `talker` will expect the same encapsulation that it used when sent the packet.
 So right now we will delete the MPLS, DetNet CW and VLAN headers: `del dcw, del mpls, del cvlan`.
 5. Then in the last action of the pipeline, we send the decapsulated packet on the UNI for the `talker`: `send uni`.